Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 Funds can be repatriated via dividends and repayments from the capital accounts (for which, in most cases, the partnership agreement will require prior unanimous written consent of all partners).

 General contract law applies to the CV, mandatory rules of corporate law do not apply.
 General rules on reasonableness and fairness limit the contractual freedom of the parties involved.
-Please note that not all profits may be allocated to one partner and that partners cannot be excluded from a profit right.
+Please note that not all profits may be allocated to 1 partner and that partners cannot be excluded from a profit right.

 New Zealand